How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 Please Contact us or email support@biconnector.com to get our ready-to-deploy ADF pipeline template.

-• Ensure the BI Connector DSN is configured and the required BIC tables (source tables created in BI Connector) are already available.
-These are essential for the BI Connector ODBC connection.
+Note: Before proceeding, ensure the BI Connector DSN is configured and that the required BIC tables (in case of Custom SQL Queries or existing Data Models) are already available.
+These are essential for the ODBC Linked Service to connect successfully and retrieve data.

-• For further assistance on creating the DSN and BIC tables, refer this article.
+For guidance on how to create a DSN and BIC tables, refer this article. .

-• Click the + (plus) icon under Factory Resources.
+• Click the + (plus) icon under Integrate.

-• Select Pipeline, then choose Import from pipeline template from the options shown.
+• Choose Import from pipeline template from the options shown.

 • Add the ZIP folder containing your pipeline template